Cadecraft/remslice/README.md

 # remslice 🍊

-A personal, ergonomic CLI assistant for my miscellaneous needs
+A personal, minimal, ergonomic CLI assistant for my miscellaneous productivity needs

-This project is currently in development and not all features are implemented;
-please keep in mind that this is purely intended for my own personal and productivity usecases.
+Please keep in mind that this project is purely intended for my own personal usecases and requirements; the repository is only open source for simplicity.

 ## Installation

-To build remslice, Cargo must be installed.
+To build, Cargo must be installed.
 This is a cross-platform application.

 There is also the dependency of `cli-clipboard` for the copy feature:
 - On Windows and macOS, this should work without any additional installation.